2020 DATE & EVENT SCHEDULE

 Competitors must visit a prescribed number and order of checkpoints.
 The linear courses have less route choice and require less decision making than the score format courses, because the checkpoints (and the order in which they must be visited) are defined by the organisers.
 Approximate length, height gain, and winning time overnight are shown in the table above.

 - Elite Course – The hardest course reserved for the fittest and most competent mountain marathoners.
 This is the longest and toughest course both physically and technically, and entrants are vetted for experience.
 It is usual for there to be more DNFs than completers on the Elite Course.
-For your entry to be accepted you must have completed a recent Elite or A Course within 50% of the winner’s time.
+For your entry to be accepted you must provide evidence that you have completed an Elite or A Course within 50% of the winner’s time within the last 3 years or have other substantial and suitable experience.

 - A Course – Shorter than the Elite course, but no less physically and technically challenging in terms of the terrain the course will visit.
 Designed for fit and competent mountain marathoners not yet ready, or wishing for, the extra challenge of the Elite Course, but still keen for a long an challenging day in the mountains.